useful links —

 6. The ITA training standards committee requires those training as psychotherapists to undertake personal therapy over the period of training in order to experience the application of transactional analysis and to ensure that the trainee can apply TA from a largely script-free stance and without harmful behaviour.
 At TAworks we strongly encourage personal therapy for practitioners in all fields.

 Within the UK a few TA psychotherapy training establishments are linked to local universities and offer an assessed certificate at the end of the foundation year and a diploma after two years with a Master’s degree on successful completion of CTA.
-At TAworks we have decided to stay independent of this type of curriculum framework, with the extra requirements and additional costs entailed, so we can flexibly relate our programmes to participants’ learning needs in conjunction with CTA necessities.

 BACP — British Association of Counselling and Psychotherapy